Lesson Plan - Get It!

 - What was the story about?

-Discuss these questions with your teacher or parent, then write down what you already know about Japanese internment, including what you may have learned from the song in the musical.
+Write down what you already know about Japanese internment, including what you may have learned from the song in the musical.

 - What questions do you still have?

 Explore the resources in this lesson to discover the answers to these questions.